datafitness/datafitness/README.md

+- 👋** Hi, **
-- 👋 Hi, I’m @datafitness AKA Subhayan
+**I’m @datafitness AKA Subhayan**

 - 👀 I’m interested in playing with Data
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Power BI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me ...
+- 📫 How to reach me :subhayanbasu2@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Love exploring

 <!---
 datafitness/datafitness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.